-Firstly, you might have a friend that can recommend one – if so – ask what they liked and did not like.
+If you are looking to find a wonderful public speaking or presentation coach I would suggest, you might have a friend that can recommend one – if so – ask what they liked and did not like.

 No-one is right for everyone.
 You might need an expert in accent reduction – that is a totally different skill, most coaches have a roster of colleagues they can happily refer prospective clients too.

 It has never been easier to check online reviews – google plus, YELP but do remember there are many reviews that are hidden – try to read those also.
 Check the website of a coach you maybe interested in – it should tell you a lot about them.
+Do they have a presentation video you can look at?
+Do they seem like a good public speaker themselves?

 BEWARE of someone that promises you HUGE BACK OF THE ROOM SALES or a wonderful passive income.
 Unless you have written a book that is already a best seller, OR you have a vision or point of view that is invited to speak at TEDTALKS – (THE BIG TED TALKS) yes, I said INVITED TO SPEAK – then the odds are not good.
 I have had many friends and acquaintances that have paid BIG MONEY and even though, many have loved the journey – they are disappointed and frustrated because of the cost of self-publishing and the hefty price of seminars/workshops/webinars.
 I ask you to just be realistic in your expectations.